-Laura and I founded Heaven’s Dawn Ministries in 1999 to express our vision to see Utah’s people and land transformed by revelation from the heart of Emmanual.
+Laura and I founded Heaven’s Dawn Ministries in 1999 as one way to express our vision to see Utah’s people and land transformed by revelation from the heart of Emmanual.
 We deeply believe that life is meant to be lived from our heart, led by growing intimacy with each member of the Triune Godhead (or the Eternals as I call them) – The Father, Jesus and the Holy Spirit.
-Their relationship of union and onenesss includes each of us, and primary to us is our desire to help others grow in their ability to hear God for themselves, as well as understand His heart and ways for them.
+Their relationship of union and onenesss includes each of us, and primary to us is our desire to help others grow in their ability to connect and communicate with God for themselves, as well as understand His heart and ways for them.
 Doing so brings increasing clarity over God’s extraordinary desire for intimate relationship every day, and their personal role within God’s Kingdom on earth.
 Mark gifts, as the primary minister, are primarily prophetic in nature (hearing and expressing God’s current heart), with a consistent emphasis on receiving from God, understanding the role of our hearts, encouragement, blessing and redemptive intercession.
 He is a seasoned speaker, especially enjoying the opportunities to equip others to explore a deepened relationship with Jesus.

-Laura and I were married in 1990, after a 2 1/2 year courtship.
-We have four children (2 daughters and 2 sons) and one son-in-law.
-They currently reside in Sandy, Utah (USA).
-Our local home fellowship is The Fellowship (www.tf-sandy.org), also located in Sandy.
+Laura and Mark were married in 1990, and have four children (2 daughters and 2 sons) and one son-in-law.
+They currently reside in Sandy, Utah (USA), and call home The Fellowship (www.tf-sandy.org) church community, also located in Sandy.

 Our Values & Beliefs